 Law and Religion: National, International, and Comparative Perspectives

-This upper-level seminar course focuses on the intersection of law and religion through the lenses of legal philosophy and history and constitutional, comparative, and international law.
-The course includes the following topics: approaches to the justification of religious freedom; comparative constitutional pespectives on religion-state relation; international standards and best practices of freedom of/from religion in the dialogue with American legal systrem; freedom of religion and freedom of expression; responding to religious extremism, gender aspects of religious freedom; rights of religious organizations; religion freedom and education; and religion in public life.
-Substantial original research papers are required.
+This course focuses on the intersection of law and religion through the lenses of legal philosophy and history, constitutional, comparative, and international law.
+Two interrelated aspects of law and religion that the course comprehensively addresses are religion-state relations and religious freedom both in the United State and abroad.
+Methodologically, the course combines traditional normative approach to law and religion with social analysis of these two phenomena in their interactions.
+The course includes the following topics: approaches to the justification of religious freedom; comparative constitutional perspectives on religion-state relation; international standards and best practices of freedom of/from religion in the dialogue with American legal system; freedom of religion and freedom of expression; responding to religious extremism, gender aspects of religious freedom; rights of religious organizations; religion freedom and education; and religion in public life.

 Recommended for the following Professional Pathways: International Law/Human Rights; Civil Rights/Civil Liberties; Government/Public Sector; Law Through a Different Lens